Work in Asia 2026: Visa Sponsored Jobs in Singapore, Japan, China, South Korea, Vietnam, Thailand, Hong Kong, Turkey | IFMOSA Work

 • Japan: Aggressively recruiting under SSW visa.
 Top sectors: elderly care, agriculture, construction, food service, shipbuilding.

 • South Korea: E‑9 visa for manufacturing, fisheries, agriculture.
-KIIP (Korean language test) required for longer stays.
+E‑7 for IT and engineering.

 • China: Foreign experts, English teachers, R&D professionals.
-Tier‑2 cities (Chengdu, Chongqing) have lower barriers.
+Tier‑2 cities have lower barriers.

 👷 Can Unskilled Workers Get Visa Sponsorship in Asia?